epam/ai-dial/docs/tutorials/quick-start-with-addon.md

 # Launch AI DIAL Chat with To-Do List Addon

+## Introduction

+In this tutorial, you will learn how to launch AI DIAL Chat with a To-Do List Addon and an OpenAI model.
+As a result, you will be able to access Chat on http://localhost:3000/ and use a To-Do List Addon to create a to-do list.

 ## About AI DIAL Addons

 Within the AI DIAL framework, an **Addon** is a service - or any component adhering to its own or provided OpenAPI specification - that empowers LLMs to access and utilize any desired data source or technology to produce their responses.